-The Vatican Museums, St. Peter’s Basilica and the dome are among the main attractions for pilgrims and Rome visitors.
-Here’s how to save time by visiting the Vatican Museums, St. Peter’s Basilica and Dome in half a day.
+When you think of a Vatican visit, it’s mostly about the Vatican Museums and St. Peter’s Basilica.
+They are among the main attractions for pilgrims and Roman visitors.
+Here’s how to save time by visiting the Vatican Museums, St. Peter’s Basilica and Dome in half a day, and what you need to keep in mind to avoid being rejected at the entrance.

 At the Vatican, one thinks of the area around St. Peter’s Basilica.
 Publicly accessible are the Vatican Museums and St. Peter’s Basilica with its treasury, the Dome and the Grottoes.
 In half a day, you can visit a good part of the Vatican Museums and St. Peter’s Basilica.